Alabama State Route 255

 Research Park Boulevard (State Route 255 or SR 255) runs from I-565 to Bob Wade Lane on the north and west sides of Huntsville in Madison County, Alabama.
 Much of the route is a limited access highway, with the entire route planned to be limited access.
 Plans call for the road to be extended to create a near-complete bypass around Huntsville.
+A section from Pulaski Pike to North Memorial Parkway/US 431/US 321 is under construction.

+Portions of the highway are known as the Northern Bypass as well as Dr. Martin Luther King Jr. Highway.

+The extension of AL SR 255 from near Pulaski Pike to Memorial Parkway/US 431 is proposed to be named Bob Wade Lane, according to Huntsville City Council.

 History

 SR 255 was created around 1969 as part of a proposed northern bypass of Huntsville.
 The original route ran from Redstone Arsenal Gate 9 to US 72 as limited access highway with exits for U.S. Route 72 Alternate/SR 20 (now Interstate 565), Old Madison Pike, and ending at US 72, with plans to extend north.
 The interchange with SR 20 was intended only to provide access to the Arsenal's Gate 9 and accordingly had an incomplete set of ramps; going southbound on 255 there was no direct access to 20, and from 20 it was only possible to enter 255 going southbound.
 SR 255 only appeared on maps and was unsigned, and was better known as Rideout Road.
 The road continues southward past Gate 9 into Redstone Arsenal and actually has an additional interchange at the Toftoy Thruway, but this is not considered part of the state route.

 A fourth interchange opened in 1989.
 At that time, Bradford Drive was overpassed over 255 to connect the existing east side of Cummings Research Park to the recently opened west side.
 A set of ramps provided full access between the two roads.
 During the construction of I-565 in 1989, a truck towing a crane dislodged the southbound bridge over SR 20 forcing an earlier replacement of the bridge.
 SR 255 was first signed as an exit off of 565.

 SR 255 was extended north in 1996 to SR 53.
 The interchange with US 72 was modified as part of this work, and a third southbound lane was added between US 72 and Bradford Drive.
 However, an existing cloverleaf ramp that provided access from 72 westbound to 255 southbound was eliminated; it is now necessary for westbound 72 traffic to make a left turn across the eastbound lanes in order to reach southbound 255.